 Q: I am a student, can I book a seminar room for my meeting or study group?

 A: Priority is given to SLC academic stakeholders for teaching, learning, and support activities.
 Students are encouraged to book one of the 61 Collaborative and Group Work Rooms in the SLC or one of the 32 in the Library using your Ryerson login credentials on the online booking system.
 For larger groups looking for space for organized study events and/or workshops, the seminar rooms can be requested.

 Q: Can I use these seminar rooms for catered workshops or events?

-A: Catering can be arranged through Ryerson Food Services.
+A: Catering can be arranged through Ryerson Eats.
 All food and beverages should be contained within the room.
 Alcohol and open flames (including chafing dishes) are not permitted in the seminar rooms.

-Q: What is the capacity for each of the four seminar rooms?
+Q: What is the capacity for each of the three seminar rooms?

 A: Here’s the breakdown: